Minidump Support with Backtrace

 - A turn-key symbol management system to help engineers identify and apply missing symbols, even after the minidumps are uploaded to Backtrace.

-- Native support for.pdb or .sym symbols, (dSYM, DWARF, and others in the future), and an internal proprietary format to improve storage utilization and performance.
+- Native support for.pdb .sym, dSYM and DWARF, and an internal proprietary format to improve storage utilization and performance.